Page Content

 The EMS fellow has the opportunity to work with Southeastern Minnesota Emergency Medical Services (SEEMS), which provides protocols and education to smaller rural EMS agencies.

-The overall goal of the Southeastern Minnesota Regional EMS program is to ensure quality patient care is available throughout the eleven-county area by maximizing the response capabilities of emergency medical personnel and to promote public education on injury prevention and appropriate response during a medical emergency.
+The Southeastern Minnesota Regional EMS program ensures quality patient care across its 11-county region.
+It does so by maximizing the response capabilities of emergency medical personnel.
+The program also promotes injury prevention and appropriate responses during medical emergencies.